AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 **Q**: **The wizard idea was great!
 But I've made a mistake, and the wizard won't show up anymore!**

-**A**: The wizard will show only once and only when you don't have the `isWizardShown` option set to true in the config file.
+**A**: The wizard shows only once and only when you don't have the `isWizardShown` option set to true in the config file.
-But you can reopen it by simply clicking on the action from the Material Theme Toolbar, on the Features menu.
+But you can reopen it by simply clicking on the action from the [Material Theme Toolbar](/docs/configuration/quick-actions-panel), in the Features menu.

 **Q**: **Where have all the icons gone?**